XiHuijia/CS2030Project/README.md

 # CS2030Project

-This is a CS2030 Project: Discrete Event Simulator
+This is a CS2030 Project: Discrete Event Simulator written in Apr 2021.